 This all depends on your group size.
 The best size group to have is 4 people travelling as the accommodation and boat hire is divided by 4 people travelling and sharing.
 If your group size is smaller than 4 people then you would be best to contact a member of the Sportquest team for up to date prices.

-Even if you are travelling alone, we can accommodate you as we run fully hosted trips to Norway which are based on people who travel alone.
+Even if you are travelling alone, we can accommodate you as we run both fully hosted trips to Norway and also a range of “Solo Traveller” trips, which are based on people who travel alone.
 We will then put together teams of 4 people.
+If you would like to read more about our Solo Traveller trips, you can visit the full page here.

 Can I fly from anywhere in the UK?